-To access the One.com statistics tool, log in to the control panel and click Statistics.
+To access the One.com statistics tool, log in to the One.com control panel and click Website analytics on the Advanced settings tile.
 To the left you see a menu with different sections, each contain specific data about your site.

 At the top of each section you set the time period.
 You can filter data by day, week, month and year, or set a custom period by selecting a from and to date.
 You can select up to one year at a time.

 When you open Statistics you first see the Dashboard, here you find a summary of data from all sections.
 At the top of the screen you can set the time period over which the statistics are shown.